zJunKitz/CodeInPlace-FinalProject/README.md

-Code In Place Final Project
+Code In Place Final Project:
 Web Scraping A Self Help Books Recommending Website

 To find the find script, go to: main_scraper.py |